 Additionally, this setting is at its heart a detective story and there are storytelling beats that are intentionally meant to mislead.
 There will be hints that things are not what they seem, but there will be incorrect or incomplete information given. |

-Download Lorebook:![]()
+Download the Lorebook:![]()

 |